pthu/sahd/source/words/mishpthayim.md

 <span dir="rtl">מִשְׁפְּתַיִם</span>  without taking part in the action.
 The singer gives the answer himself: because
 Reuben preferred ‘to listen to the piping for the flocks’ (<span dir="rtl">לִשְׂמֹעַ שְׁרִקֹות עֲדָרִים</span>).
-The herds are gathered by the piping of the shepherds, Reuben simply continues the daily routine of going out and comming in.
+The herds are gathered by the piping of the shepherds, Reuben simply continues the daily routine of going out and coming in.
 Reuben hears the shepherd's flute, but not the trumpet of war.
 It seems likely that <span dir="rtl">מִשְׁפְּתַיִם</span> must be rendered ‘sheepfolds’ here, not ‘donkey packs’ or the like.
 Yet  a relation between the two may be suspected in two different ways.
 One might assume that the poet wants to evoke the everyday scene of a mule lying down between his double burden - the very picture of peaceful rest in general.
 Or, one might assume that the V-shape of the sheepfold